callumflack/callum-flack-design/content/posts/2017-09-12-oceanblue-boats-website.comp.md

 I worked with [J-Create Photography](http://j-create.com.au/) to capture the tight-knit team and the workshop space in action, portraying them as uncommon local craftspeople.

 > We love our new website.
 It tells out story really well, and our clients have found it easy and fun to understand.
-Callum has understood who we build boats for, and why we do it. _— Vince Cassaniti, Owner_
+Callum has understood who we build boats for, and why we do it. _Vince Cassaniti, Owner_

 @[MarkdownMovie](src="287001487" videoRatio="69.4444444")